y-f-yilman/BIL142Proje/README.md

 ## Description
 Space Adventure Game is a console-based game where you navigate a spaceship through a series of events in space.

-`NOTE:` A precompiled binary is already present inside the build directory and can be executed to play the game!

 ## Requirements
 - `CMake 3.10` or higher